 Summon Magic: When used in tandem with his prayer beads, Dhylec can summon several Buddhist deities to attack the opponent on Donovan's behalf.

 Token Human: Averted in that while he was originally intended to be a Badass Normal vampire hunter, the developers decided that a normal human could never fight on even ground with the rest of the monstrous cast.
+(Note that they appear to have later recanted this viewpoint somewhat with B.B.
+Hood, but for different reasons.)
 Thus he was redesigned into a dhampyr and given a mystic sword and prayer beads to explain his spirit-summoning abilities.

 Hand-Hiding Sleeves: She wears a Cheongsam with long "funnel" sleeves that cover every part of her arms except the ends of her massive claws.
 And as if those weren't enough, she uses her sleeves to hide a number of other weapons.